CodeFarmer/old-sporkle/README.md

 Written as a compare-and-contrast programming exercise, loosely based on Pork (http://github.com/CodeFarmer/pork).

+ABANDONED CODE - starting again in the 'sporkle' project.

 Has three main parts:

 1. *Classfile read/write* - parsing JVM class file streams into structs that correspond to the format laid out in the [JVM spec](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html), and writing those structs back into byte streams.